schimar/s2021/README.md

 create environment from yaml file (in envs/):
 ```
+# run these two once, to create the environment:
 conda init bash
 conda env create -f envs/s21.yaml

+# with this, you can activate the environment with all [dependencies](https://github.com/schimar/ta_dna_snakemake_pbs/blob/main/envs/s21.yaml):
 conda activate ta

+# (also, when ssh'ing onto mach2, you can activate the env and then do a dry-run of your workflow)
 ```

 ## how to submit the main snakemake job: